An function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

-Functions are a fundamental part of programming, as they allow for breaking the code into smaller, manageable units (this facilitates understanding, maintenance, and debugging of the software).
+Functions are a fundamental part of programming, as they allow dividing code into smaller, more manageable units (this facilitates understanding, maintenance, and debugging of software).

-Functions in C# can take zero or more parameters as input, perform calculations or manipulations based on those parameters, and return an optional result as output.
+Functions in C# can take zero or more parameters as input, perform calculations or manipulations based on those parameters, and optionally return a result as output.

 The basic syntax for defining a function in C# is as follows: